-At Tommalieh Law firm, our team of dedicated and experienced family law attorneys helps our clients fight through the complications and remain focused on achieving their goals.
+At Tommalieh Law firm, our team of dedicated and experienced family lawyers in Illinois helps our clients fight through the complications and remain focused on achieving their goals.
 Whether you’re in the middle of a custody battle, a divorce, or a prenuptial agreement dispute, our Naperville family lawyers are equipped to protect your rights and your best interests.

 We know that a negotiated solution is almost always preferable to a contentious, expensive trial.
 We’re skilled negotiators who know how to get results, and we offer creative solutions even to the most complicated legal issues.
 However, sometimes negotiating may not be enough.

 When this happens, our lawyers have the skills and knowledge to litigate on your behalf in court.
 With years of experience, we’re prepared to offer the trusted guidance you need and the personal attention you require.

 Contact us today at (708) 232-0017, or chat with us online for a free initial consultation.

 On this page

 If you and your spouse are contemplating getting a divorce, you may wonder whether you need a Dupage County divorce attorney.
 An experienced divorce lawyer can help you navigate the divorce process in a harmonious and timely manner.

 Our team of experienced divorce lawyers can help you with the complex issues that come with property division, child custody, child support, and the other family law issues that you may face while filing for a divorce in Illinois.